mjz1/run_pyscenic/README.md

 - Computes per-cell regulon activity (AUC) from the `regulons.csv` produced by the `ctx` step
 - Produces `auc_mtx.csv` (cells × regulons) containing activity scores usable for downstream visualization and clustering
 - Can be skipped with `--skip-aucell` when you only need regulons or already have `auc_mtx.csv`

+### 5. AUCell Binarization (per-cell regulon on/off)
+- Converts continuous AUCell scores into binary on/off calls per regulon using adaptive thresholds
+- Produces `auc_mtx_binarized.csv` plus `auc_binarization_thresholds.csv` (per-regulon thresholds used)
+- Can be skipped with `--skip-binarize` when you already have binarized outputs or prefer continuous scores

 ## Configuration